xplosionmind/tommi.space/content/jam/public/Nebuchadnezzar.md

 ## Environmental impact

-As tommi.space is hosted on Nebuchadnezzar, any point in [the page about the environmental impact of this website](The%20environmental%20impact%20of%20this%20website.md) is valid for the server, too.
+As tommi.space is hosted on Nebuchadnezzar, all arguments made in [the page about the environmental impact of this website](The%20environmental%20impact%20of%20this%20website.md) are valid for the server, too.

 ## Customizations

-From this point on, this page collects various useful information about system administration in general, as well as Neb-specific configurations and customisations.
-I apologize for data to be cryptic and mostly random, but these are the personal notes of an amateur <abbr title='system administrator'>sysad</abbr>: there’s nothing particularly insightful for the rest of the world.

-- Custom CSS
-- Changing the default shell to zsh requires [a different procedure](https://forum.yunohost.org/t/tuto-comment-installer-oh-my-zsh-how-to-install-oh-my-zsh '[Tuto] Comment installer Oh My Zsh / How to install Oh My Zsh | YunoHost Forum').
+- [Changing the default shell to zsh](https://forum.yunohost.org/t/tuto-comment-installer-oh-my-zsh-how-to-install-oh-my-zsh '[Tuto] Comment installer Oh My Zsh / How to install Oh My Zsh | YunoHost Forum'). **Note:** YunoHost requires a different procedure than a regular Debian server.

+## Tweaks and fixes

 - [Fix Contabo repository problems](https://forum.yunohost.org/t/solved-error-500-put-yunohost-api-update-all-repository-problems-in-contabo/29453/2 'Solved - Error 500.
-"PUT" /yunohost/api/update/all - Repository problems in Contabo? - #2 by leuros88 - Support - YunoHost Forum'); NOTE: the repository sources’ URLs change in Debian 12 (Bookworm), see the [`sources.list` example in Debian Wiki](https://wiki.debian.org/SourcesList#Example_sources.list)
+"PUT" /yunohost/api/update/all - Repository problems in Contabo? - #2 by leuros88 - Support - YunoHost Forum'). **Note:** the repository sources’ URLs change in Debian 12 (Bookworm), see the [`sources.list` example in Debian Wiki](https://wiki.debian.org/SourcesList#Example_sources.list)

 ## Nginx